AC/DC (Brooklyn Nine-Nine): Plot

-Jake (Andy Samberg) and Boyle (Joe Lo Truglio) pursue a perp as he runs above the cars.
-Jake runs as well, and falls on a car, injuring himself.
+Jake (Andy Samberg) and Boyle (Joe Lo Truglio) pursue a perp as he runs above the cars on a crowded city street.
+Jake runs as well, but ends up falling in a car's sunroof, injuring himself.
 Back in the precinct, Jake is told by Terry (Terry Crews) to go home and rest while he is healing.

-After a few days, Jake and Boyle depart for Atlantic City to take vacations at a four-star hotel.
-Calling the trip: Atlantic City/Dudes Club.
+After a few days, Jake and Boyle depart for Atlantic City to take vacations at a four-star hotel, calling the trip: Atlantic City/Dudes Club.

-However, once they arrive, Jake reveals to Boyle they're following the perp, much to Boyle's disappointment.
+However, once they arrive, Charles sees they are at a seedy motel instead, and Jake reveals to Boyle they're following the perp, much to Boyle's disappointment.
 Jake then renames the trip Atlantic City/Detectives Club.
 A few hours later, Terry shows up in the hotel, as Boyle informed him.
 Then, they find the perp and go after him.
-However, Jake is hit by the incoming police cruiser, injuring himself severely.
-At the hospital, Jake explains to Terry that the reason why he can't leave the case open is because he blames himself for when he stopped working on a case while he went out with some friends, resulting in the death of two civilians.
-After some advice, Jake decides to rest and departs to Atlantic City with Boyle to make up for their promise.
+However, Jake is hit by an incoming Atlantic City police cruiser (previously called by Terry), injuring himself severely.
+At the hospital, Jake explains to Terry that the reason why he can't leave the case open is because he blames himself for when he stopped working on a case while he went on vacation with some friends, resulting in two civilians being shot in a fight involving his suspect.
+After some advice, Jake decides to rest and departs to Atlantic City for a real trip with Boyle to make up for their promise.